Open-Cascade-SAS/OCCT/dox/overview/overview.md

 **Qt** is a cross-platform application framework that is widely used for developing application software with graphical user interface (GUI).
 Qt is free and open source software distributed under the terms of the GNU Lesser General Public License.
 In OCCT Qt is used for programming samples.
-If you need further information on Qt, please, refer to Qt Homepage (https://www.qt.io/)
+If you need further information on Qt, refer to Qt Homepage (https://www.qt.io/)

 **Tcl** is a high-level programming language.
 Tk is a graphical user interface (GUI) toolkit, with buttons, menus, listboxes, scrollbars, and so on.
 Taken together Tcl and Tk provide a solution